Klobuchar says husband hospitalized with coronavirus

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

-Klobuchar said it took five days for Besser to be tested, noting that such delays are a problem facing many.
+Klobuchar said it took five days for Bessler to be tested, noting that such delays are a problem facing many.

 “While my husband is sick and in the hospital because of his oxygen level and his pneumonia, there are so many other people who are in worse shape,” Klobuchar said.

-Note: This story has been corrected to indicate that the last name of Klobuchar’s husband is Bessler, not Besser.